purecloudlabs/iframe-coordinator/doc/client-setup.md

 ## Requesting Host Actions

 There are common requests a client application will want to make of a host application and we strive to provide nice default APIs for these.

-Currently there is only a single api implemented:
+Currently there are two implemented:

 [`requestNotification`](../classes/client.client-1.html#requestnotification), which asks the host app to send a notification message to the user.

-More will be added in future releases.
+[`requestModal`](../classes/client.client-1.html#requestModal), which asks the host app to launch a modal identified by a given ID, also accepts initial setup data specific to that modal.

 ## Custom Client/Host Messaging